nhsd-exeter/dos-integration/README.md

     Wait for the test to complete
     make performance-test-data-collection PROFILE=perf ENVIRONMENT=perf START_TIME=[Start Time from above command] END_TIME=$(date +%Y-%m-%d_%H-%M-%S)

+#### Where are the performance tests run?

+Performance tests are run locally against development environments.
+They are also run in the performance AWS CodeBuild stages adhoc against the performance environment.

 ### Test data and mock services

 - How the test data set is produced
 - Are there any mock services in place

-### Manual check

-Here are the steps to perform meaningful local system check:

-- Log in to the system using a well known username role

 ## General Deployment

 ### API Key

 API Key(s) must be generated prior to external API-Gateways being set up.
 It is automatically created when deploying with `make deploy PROFILE=task`.
-However the dev, demo and live profiles' key must be manually generated prior to deployment.
+However the dev, demo and live profiles' key must be generated prior to deployment of the api gateway.

 ### Artefacts Versioning

-E.g. semantic versioning vs. timestamp-based
+Releases are semantically versioned using the following format:

+    MAJOR.MINOR

+All standard releases are considered major releases.
+Minor releases are used for hotfixes.

+Deployment images instead tagged with the commit hash of the commit it was built from.

 ### CI/CD Pipelines